domainretail/Domain-Title-Case-Updater/README.md

 # How To Run The Extension on Firefox

+NOTE: This extension was only tested on Firefox 128.0.2 on Mac OS.
+I have provided the full code, you can use Claude Ai or Cursor.com to debug it.

 1. Download the camel.xpi file
 2. In your firefox URL bar type in: about:debugging
 3. Click on: This Firefox